Purityj/alx-system_engineering-devops/0x00-shell_basics/README.md

-copying files from current directory to parent directory
+move files starting with capital